Lin2907/tic-tac-toe/README.md

 ### Bugs

 #### Solved bugs
- + When I wrote the code, the invalid inputs messages were not displaying.
+ + When I wrote the `user_input` function code, the invalid inputs warning messages were not displaying.
 I fixed this by re-arranging the function and removing the  `os.system('cls' if os.name == 'nt' else 'clear')` from inside of While loop and placing it outside of the loop.
-This adjustment allows for the display of warning messages for invalid inputs.
+This adjustment allowed for the display of warning messages for invalid inputs.

  + On game ending , if user entered anything else instead of y/n , the game was exiting completely.
 I resolved this by adding `def play_again():` function and by calling it after main function is executed.